Non-Healing Ulcers or Wounds

 Certain types of ulcers, known as non-healing ulcers or non-healing wounds, can pose serious health risks, potentially leading to limb amputation or, in extreme cases, loss of life.
 At Pedes Orange County, we specialize in treating non-healing ulcers associated with peripheral arterial disease (PAD) and other arterial conditions.

-Non-healing wounds or ulcers, which do not heal beyond three weeks or follow the usual healing process, are referred to as chronic wounds.
-These wounds can be a significant burden, but our board- certified vascular surgeons and specialists are dedicated to providing effective treatment plans to help patients resume a healthy, productive, and pain-free life.
+Non-healing wounds or ulcers that do not heal beyond three weeks or follow the usual healing process are referred to as chronic wounds.
+These wounds can be a significant burden, but our board-certified vascular surgeons and specialists are dedicated to providing effective ulcer treatment plans to help patients resume a healthy, productive, and pain-free life.

 Types of Non-Healing Ulcers